adaptivadesignlab/adaptivadesignlab.github.io/_posts/blog/2017-05-03-recruiting-video.md

 ---
 layout: blog-post
 title: Adaptiva Recruiting Video
-meta: We made a video showcasing what it's like working at Adaptiva to support recruiting efforts
+meta: We made a video showcasing what it's like working at Adaptiva to support recruiting efforts.
 posted: May 3 2017
 category: blog
 author: Adam Haney